 The Special Decontamination Areas and the Intensive Contamination Survey Areas

-(Reference) Ministry of the Environment, Japan (Access in May 5, 2022)
+(Reference) Ministry of the Environment, Japan (Access on 1 October, 2025)

 First of all, let us begin with confirmation of geographical location of the two areas.